Trans-Affirming Workplaces: What Does It Take?

-I have a hard time believing those statements about equity and belonging when I see your company in action.
+I have a hard time believing those statements about equity, belonging, and trans-affirming workplaces when I see your company in action.
 No policy for name changes.
 No benefits for transition.
 Telling someone who keeps getting misgendered to introduce themselves again.
 The list goes on.

 The truth is, while most of these companies talk a big game?
 They’re not creating actions that align with the outcomes they say they want.
 And when there’s no action?
 You might as well keep that statement to yourself.